wattmalsh/newsgate/README.md

 1) Ensure that you've already run 'npm install'<br>
 2) Go to node_modules/google-trends-api/lib/utils/trendData.js file<br>
 3) Overwrite the 'promiseArr' function with the function found in the server/trends/googleTrendsCookie.example.js<br>
 4) Change the Cookie string to personal Chrome cookie which can be found at 'chrome://settings/cookies' then search for 'google.com'.
-This will require copy/pasting 6 different cookie IDs to match the current cookie string format.<br>
+This will require copy/pasting 6 different cookie IDs to match the current cookie string format<br>
-5) Save node_modules/google-trends-api/lib/utils/trendData.js file.
+5) Save node_modules/google-trends-api/lib/utils/trendData.js file

+### Implementing Twitter Search API - REQUIRED

+1) Obtain Twitter API keys and access tokens<br>
+2) Rename 'twitterAPIKey.example.js' file to 'twitterAPIKey.js'<br>
+3) Overwrite the values with your API keys and access tokens<br>
+4) Save twitterAPIKey.js file